Potader/Week-1---Mapping/README.md

 ## PS

 I also self-practiced putting the code within an object for the first time!
 With a little modification, this could be used in other projects as a simple list maker widget.
+(If you wanted a very rudimentary one, that is!)